This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 3. Gift responsible flowers

-So many flowers are shipped in from around the world with massive carbon footprints!
+Sorry to ruin those red roses, but cut-flower production has a massive carbon footprint!
 It may be better to skip the cut flowers if they are not in season locally.
 Give a plant instead for blooms that last.

 You could also opt to gift a membership to a local flower CSA!
-My dad has given my mom a membership to a biweekly flower CSA for several years now and it’s a wonderful way to support a local farm while giving a gift that lasts.
+My dad has given my mom a membership to a biweekly flower CSA for several years now and it’s a wonderful way to support local farmers while giving a gift that lasts.